defencedigital/moduk-service-manual/src/secure-by-design/security-from-the-start.md

 ## Secure by Design in Defence

 The cyber landscape is constantly evolving.
+To keep our people and data safe, we need to constantly identify and address security risks.

+Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.

 If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.

-To keep our people and data safe, you need to change the way you identify and manage security risks.

-Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.

 {{ modukcomponent('callout', {
   title: 'Case study',